HaSa1002/advanced-filestreams/README.md

 It's a small library for a more comfortable access to filestreams and is mainly a helper for XML file handling.

 # How to use? #
 Download the latest release and unzip it.
-You need to build the library from source.
+Copy the following files into your Project:
+ * general.hpp
+ * general.cpp
+ * xml.hpp
+ * xml.cpp

 # Features
  * Parsing of XML like files